acook/config/README.markdown

 *Other Niceties*

-- Tenkey (number keypad) on non-Apple keyboards works in terminal Vim on OSX.
+- Tenkey (number keypad) on non-Apple keyboards works in terminal Vim on macOS.
 - Mouse and Trackpad scrolling works in any terminal that can send mouse information.
 - Bash-like command line navigation in Command mode.
 - Automatically enables search highlighting when using the standard search commands (`/`,`?`,`n`,`N`).